aanishalien/aanishalien/README.md

 - 👋 Hi, I’m @aanishalien
 - 👀 I’m interested in coding,software engineering
 - 🌱 I’m currently learning software engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Software Developers, Ai developers and also Mobile Application Developers
-- 📫 How to reach me ...
+- 📫 How to reach me aanishrizmy28@gmail.com